Café Closed on 8/14

 Landscape and Lore

-Deemed one of the most extraordinary collections of Scandinavian art in North America, this exhibition comprises over 100 works from the private collection of Pennsylvania-based art collectors David and Susan Werner.
-From stunning landscapes to exquisite housewares, the Werners’ collection includes Nordic furniture, ceramics, glass, painting, textiles, sculpture, graphics and metalwork from the eighteenth through the mid-twentieth centuries.
+Featuring stunning landscapes, portraits, furniture, and decorative arts, this exhibition comprises more than 100 works from the private collection of Pennsylvania-based art collectors David and Susan Werner.
+The Werners’ collection includes furniture, ceramics, glass, painting, textiles, sculpture, graphics, and metalwork from eighteenth through the mid-twentieth century Denmark, Norway, Sweden, and Finland.

 The exhibition was created by consulting curators Patricia G. Berman, Ph.D., and Michelle Facos, Ph.D., and organized by Dawn R. Brean, chief curator and director of collections at The Frick Pittsburgh.